HomeBest and Top of Gardening91 Best Blue Flowers For the Garden

 USDA Zones: 3-8

-Balloon flowers are a beautiful and easy-to-grow plant that can add a whimsical touch to your garden or patio.
+Balloon flowers are beautiful and easy-to-grow plants that can add a whimsical touch to your garden or patio.

 14. Blue-Eyed Grass